Majorana edge and end states in planar Josephson junctions: Introduction

 Magnetic and crystalline anisotropic effects have been predicted to appear in the Josephson junction with noncentrosymmetric materials \cite{CATSJJ,Pekerten2022:PRB,PhysRevB.56.892,PhysRevLett.105.097002}.
 In particular, it has been shown that in the presence of SOC the Zeeman interaction yields a strong dependence of the system properties on the magnetic field direction.
 Furthermore, in systems with Rashba \cite{bychkov1984oscillatory} and Dresselhaus \cite{dresselhaus1955spin} SOCs the crystallographic orientation can affect the topological superconducting state, its robustness, and signatures \cite{Scharf2019:PRB,CATSJJ,Pekerten2022:PRB}.

 Most previous investigations of TS in planar JJs have focused on \emph{end} MSs, i.e., MSs that localize at the opposite ends of the junction with short localization lengths both along the junction ($\hat{y}$ direction, as shown in Fig.~\ref{fig1}) and along the system edges perpendicular to the junction ($\hat{x}$ direction, as shown in Fig.~\ref{fig1}) \cite{Pekerten2022:PRB,PhysRevLett.124.137001,CATSJJ,PhysRevB.107.035435,zhou2022fusion}.
-However, theoretical evidence of the existence of \emph{edge} MSs (i.e., MSs that are localized along the junction direction but spread along the entire system edges perpendicular to the junction) has been provided in previous works \cite{Sau2010:PRL,fornieri2019evidence,CATSJJ}.
+However, theoretical evidence of the existence of \emph{edge}-like MSs (i.e., MSs that are localized along the junction direction but extend along the edges perpendicular to the junction over distances significantly larger than the junction width) has been provided in previous works \cite{Sau2010:PRL,fornieri2019evidence,CATSJJ}.
 The formation of MSs exhibiting anomalous multilocality in three-terminal Josephson junctions has also been proposed \cite{PhysRevB.110.L041110}.
 Besides JJs, Majorana edge states can also emerge in hybrid superconductor/ferromagnet structures with helical magnetic textures \cite{wu2017:PRB}.
 Moreover, two-dimensional structures, typically associated with quantum anomalous Hall systems coupled to superconductors, have been shown to support chiral Majorana edge states \cite{Lian2018:PNAS,menard2019:Nature,Beenakker2020:SP} flowing around the sample edges in opposite directions and Majorana corner modes localized at vertices \cite{PhysRevB.97.205134, PhysRevB.109.115413,PhysRevB.109.205158}.